Murder of Rocío Wanninkhof: Murder of Sonia Carabantes

-While Vázquez was in prison awaiting her new trial, on 14 August 2003, there was a similar crime when 17-year-old Sonia Carabantes disappeared.
+On 14 August 2003, 17-year-old Sonia Carabantes (born 15 May 1986) was reported missing in Coin, Malaga.
+Her mother, Encarna Guzmán, found her daughter's sandals, purse and phone in a street, next to a large blood stain.
+Her disappearance quickly became subject of media interest, the search to find Carabantes was extensive with more than 700 volunteers, with helicopter and a caving team.
+The circumstances of Carabantes' disappearance were very similar to Wanninkhof's.
+Both were young girls who went missing near their homes after attending or planning to attend, a town fair.
+The case received extensive media and press coverage before and after the discovery of connections to the Wanninkhof's murder.

+On 19 August, during the search, Carabantes' body was found near a stream, naked and covered with stones.
+The autopsy revealed that Carabantes was killed by asphyxiation.
 In their investigation of this case the police discovered DNA which matched DNA found at the scene of the murder of Rocío.
 A woman soon told police that she suspected her ex-husband and when the police questioned him it was soon discovered that it was, indeed, his DNA.
-His name was Tony Alexander King and he was an English immigrant who, with his wife and daughter had come to live in southern Spain.
+His name was Tony Alexander King, an English immigrant who, with his wife and daughter had come to live in southern Spain.
 It turned out he had a long criminal history and had served time in England for sexual crimes before changing his name and settling in Spain.

 Vázquez's upcoming trial was first suspended and then the case was closed and she was set free having spent 17 months in prison.